 Start with the wombok.
-Give it a good rinse under running water and ensure there are no dirt near the base of wombok.
+Give it a good rinse under running water and ensure there is no dirt near the base of the wombok.
 Shake off excess water.

-Place the wombok cut side down, trim and remove the base of wombok.
-Thinly slice the wombok leaves starting at the bottom with the white leaves.
-Set aside for mixing.
+Thinly slice the wombok leaves, starting at the bottom with the white leaves.

-For red cabbage, using a sharp knife, make a diagonal cut and trim the stem of cabbage to remove it.
+Trim the stem of red cabbage to remove it.
 Then place cabbage cut side down and thinly slice the cabbage leaves.
-Set aside for mixing.

 Slice apple into thin matchstick strips and place into a bowl of salted cold water.
 When ready to assemble, remove from water and pat dry with paper towels.

-Wash spring onions, remove roots and chop into 0.5cm rounds.
+Wash scallions, remove roots and chop into 0.5 cm rounds.

-Place sugar and hot water into a bowl and mix until sugar dissolves.
 Add fish sauce, lime juice and grated ginger.
 Mix well and taste.
-At this point you can add more lime juice or sugar depending how tangy you like it.
+You can add more lime juice or sugar, depending on how tangy you like it.